Host Facilities for the Field Training Program

 • Are within approximately 50-70 miles of a major airport.

-• Can provide transportation for the audit team to and from the airport at the beginning and end of the onsite week, and to and from the facility each day.
+• Can provide transportation for the audit team to and from the airport; one trip from the airport at the beginning of the onsite week and one trip to the airport at end of the week, as well as to and from the hotel to the facility each day.

 A signed statement of support from the agency director who oversees the facility (or their equivalent) is required.
 This statement should indicate that the agency director (or their equivalent) is supportive of the facility's participation in the FTP and commitment of resources for the training audit.

-If you have any questions about the Field Training Program, please submit questions through Contact Us.
+If you have any questions about hosting the Field Training Program, contact Moss Woodbury [email protected].

 Field Training Program events are pending availability of funds and an extension of the cooperative agreement with the Bureau of Justice Assistance (BJA) for operation of the PRC.